NiklasZ/technical-interview-coding-problems/Problem #5 - Nested Functions/README.md

 ```

 # Solution
 This problem is more a test of understanding than problem-solving.
 Note that the `cons` function defines a function `pair(f)` that it then returns.
-So when we run `car(pair)`, we can actually call `pair()` in our function.
+So when we run `car(pair)`, we can actually call `pair(f)` in our function.
 Next, `pair` actually takes in a parameter `f`, which is a function of our own choosing that in turn, receives `a,b` as parameters.
 All `f` needs to do, is return `a` for the `car` implementation and return `b` for the `cdr` implementation.
 After all the unravelling, this actually takes pretty short and simple code:

 ```
 def car(pair):